clunion/shardoverse/README.md

 We are one software developer (experienced in writing business software & database applications, not games) and two newcomers, all interested in game programming.

 Goal of this project is to learn:
-- the Rust programming language and
+* the Rust programming language,
-- a bit of game programming.
+* a bit of game programming and
+* the network-stuff for peer-to-peer coupling.

 We chose to write a little Roguelike game and maybe add some extras.